mc0/okq/README.md

 ### QRPOP

-> QRPOP queue [EX seconds] [NOACK]
+> QRPOP queue [EX seconds]

 Pop the right-most event off the queue.

 `EX seconds` determines how long the consumer has to [QACK](#qack) the event before it is put back onto the right side of the queue (so it will be consumed next) and made available to other consumers again.
 If not set, defaults to 30 seconds.
+If set to `0` the event will automatically be acknowledged.

-If `NOACK` is set then the event will never be put back onto the queue, and it is not necessary for the consumer to [QACK](#qack) for it.
+Furthermore, when sending `EX 0` it is not necessary for the consumer to send a corresponding [QACK](#qack).
 Setting this option allows you to make a particular queue at-most-once (rather than at-least-once).

 Returns an array-reply with the eventID and contents of the right-most event, or nil if the queue is empty.